 Hanukka Days Tübingen

-Jewish-Christian Week of Encounters and Culture
+Jewish-Christian Week of Encounters and Culture:

 Hanukkah is the Jewish festival of lights, commemorating the re-dedication of the second temple in Jerusalem in 164 BC.
 For eight evenings, eight candles are lit one by one on the Hanukkiah – the distinctive nine–armed candelabra – making Hanukkah a symbol of re-establishing Jewish life and faith amidst dark circumstances.